juanluisrosaramos/CRNN_OCR/README.md

 # Details of the implementation

 We use TensorFlow version 1.12 to implement a CRNN mainly based on the paper "An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition".
 You can refer to their paper for details [http://arxiv.org/abs/1507.05717](http://arxiv.org/abs/1507.05717).
-The CRNN for consists of convolutional layers (CNN) to extract a sequence of features and recurrent layers (RNN) to propagate information through this sequence.
-It outputs character-scores for each sequence-element, which simply is represented by a matrix.
+The CRNN consists of convolutional layers (CNN) extracting a sequence of features and recurrent layers (RNN) propagating information through this sequence.
+It outputs character-scores for each sequence-element, which simply is represented by a probabilities matrix per each character.
 Finally the matrix is decoded by a CTC operation using the Tensorflow function called [ctc_beam_search_decoder](https://www.tensorflow.org/api_docs/python/tf/nn/ctc_beam_search_decoder)  that provided an amount of possible paths in the predicted characters.
-We choose the best 10 paths.
+We choose the best N paths.

-The output of CTC loss function is an sparse tensor and it is decoded to string using a characters map dictionary provided in data/chart_dict.json.So, the text from the image is recognized in a character-level having a maximum of 25 chars per image.
+The output of CTC beam search function is an sparse tensor.
+We need to decoded the matrix to a string using a characters map dictionary provided in data/chart_dict.json.So, the text from the image is recognized in a character-level having a maximum of 25 chars per image.

 The characters are: